kantarjiev/BAMRU-Org/README.md

 | Designer   | Create site styling, edit graphics                  |
 | JS Coder   | Client-Side Javascript for interactive components   |
 | Ruby Coder | Server-Side Ruby for site generation and automation |

+Any BAMRU Member or Supporter is welcome to do hands-on editing.
+Contact Andy L. for info on current needs.
+[Fork](http://help.github.com/articles/fork-a-repo) this repository if you would like to experiment.

 ## Editing Workflow